klovens/juxtapose/README.md

 pip3 install -U scikit-learn
 pip3 install torch torchvision
  ```
+A volume is also required in order to store data and results.
 The volume created to store the data as well as Juxtapose can be attached as follows.
 ```sh
  mkdir experiment